Jay-Z calls out the Recording Academy in Grammys speech | KRDO

 “I don’t want to embarrass this young lady, but she has more Grammys than anyone, and never won album of the year,” he said of Beyoncé.
 “Even by your own metric that does not work.
 Think about that, most Grammys, never won album of the year, that doesn’t work.”

-Bey became the most awarded artist in Grammys history, with a record 32 wins, at last year’s ceremony.
-The award that put her over the edge was best dance/electronic album, which she won for her celebrated record, “Renaissance.”
+Bey became the most-awarded artist in Grammys history in 2023, when she earned her Grammy Award for best dance/electronic album, which she won for her celebrated record, “Renaissance.”

 During his speech Sunday night, Jay-Z quipped, “Some of you are going to go home tonight and feel like you’ve been robbed.”